UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 <exercise id="3" title="Is it Tidy I ?">

-Would this dataframe be defined as tidy?
+Given the 3 tidy data criteria, would this dataframe be defined as tidy?

 <center> <img src='/module3/Q3.png'  alt="404 image"/></center>